giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

         enable-owasp-modsecurity-crs: "true"
 ```

-The above configuration snippet makes ModSecurity send its logs to `/dev/stdout`, so you can process them in the same way you're doing for access & error logs of ingress nginx controller itself.
-Additionally it disables [rule 920350](https://github.com/coreruleset/coreruleset/blob/v3.3/master/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf#L708-L736), which blocks direct access by IP, which is required for the Kubernetes probes to work.
-Without disabling this rule, your ingress nginx controller containers would start to repeatedly get killed the moment you activate the blocking mode.
-Apart from that, you would see a lot of spam regarding this false-positive in your logs even in detection mode.
+The above configuration snippet makes ModSecurity send its logs to `/dev/stdout`, so you can process them like you're doing for access & error logs of the ingress nginx controller itself.
+Additionally, it disables [rule 920350](https://github.com/coreruleset/coreruleset/blob/v3.3/master/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf#L708-L736), which blocks direct access by IP, which is required for the Kubernetes probes to work.
+Without disabling this rule, your ingress nginx controller containers would start to get killed the moment you activate the blocking mode repeatedly.
+You would also see a lot of spam regarding this false positive in your logs, even in detection mode.

-If you don't want to maintain your ModSecurity configuration inside this snippet, you can also mount it as a volume into the ingress nginx controller pods and include it the same way we're including the default configuration above.
-In the following example we first create a `ConfigMap` containing your custom configuration in the same namespace as the ingress nginx controller.
+Suppose you don't want to maintain your ModSecurity configuration inside this snippet.
+In that case, you can also mount it as a volume into the ingress nginx controller pods and include it the same way we're including the default configuration above.
+In the following example, we first create a `ConfigMap` containing your custom configuration in the same namespace as the ingress nginx controller.
 This `ConfigMap` is then getting mounted into each of the ingress nginx controller pods by adding the `controller.extraVolumeMounts` user value:

 ```apacheconf
 # modsecurity.conf